Petr Sýkora

 Petr Sýkora ([ˈpɛtr̩ ˈsiːkora]; born November 19, 1976) is a Czech former professional ice hockey right winger who played in the National Hockey League (NHL) for the New Jersey Devils, Mighty Ducks of Anaheim, New York Rangers, Edmonton Oilers, Pittsburgh Penguins, and Minnesota Wild.
-He is a two-time Stanley Cup champion, having won with the Devils in 2000 and the Penguins in 2009.
-Sýkora played in six Stanley Cup Finals in his NHL career.
+Sýkora played in six Stanley Cup Finals in his NHL career, winning the Stanley Cup twice, first in 2000 with the Devils, and then in 2009 with the Penguins.

 Playing career

 Before being drafted, Sýkora spent several seasons in the Czechoslovak Extraliga and the International Hockey League (IHL).
 As a Cleveland Lumberjack, Sýkora became the youngest player ever to play in the IHL at 17 years and 71 days.
 He has also played for the IHL's Detroit Vipers.

 In the 1995 NHL Entry Draft, Sýkora was drafted in the first round, 18th overall, by the New Jersey Devils.
 He began his NHL career in 1995–96 with New Jersey, posting 42 points in his rookie campaign, as well as being chosen as the NHL Rookie of the Month for December.
 His career took off in his fourth NHL season, recording a breakout 72 points, which still stands as the second highest total of his career.
 As part of the Devils' effective "A-line," with Patrik Eliáš and Jason Arnott, he helped lead the team to a Stanley Cup in 2000 against the Dallas Stars.
 However, in the sixth and deciding game in Dallas, Sýkora suffered an injury and ended up in the hospital.
 When the Devils won the game to win the Stanley Cup, Devils Head Coach Larry Robinson and linemate Patrik Eliáš wore Sýkora's jersey for him.
 The team also brought the trophy to Sýkora in the hospital.
 The next season, Sýkora and the Devils were only a game away from repeating as Stanley Cup champions, but lost in the seventh game to the Colorado Avalanche.
 That year, Sýkora recorded career highs with 35 goals, 46 assists and 81 points.

 However, the next season, Sýkora's offensive production dropped to just 48 points, and the before the start of the 2002–03 season, he was traded to the Mighty Ducks of Anaheim for forward Jeff Friesen and defenceman Oleg Tverdovsky.
-In his first season with Anaheim, Sýkora appeared in his third Stanley Cup Final, but lost to his former Devils teammates.
+In his first season with Anaheim, Sýkora appeared in his third Stanley Cup Finals, but lost to his former Devils teammates.
 En route to the finals, he scored the game-winning, quintuple-overtime goal in the fourth-longest playoff game in NHL history in Game 1 of the Western Conference Semi-finals against the Dallas Stars.